A Six Week Summer Program with InterVarsity Christian Fellowship

 See Housing Travel & Safety for more on this.

-Gateway is considered a summer immersion experience so students are encouraged to raise their funds by asking friends, family, churches, and schools to contribute toward the cost of their coming.
+Gateway is considered a summer immersion experience so participants are required to put equal effort towards raising funds and prayers by asking friends, family, churches, and schools to contribute toward the cost of their coming.

 See Program Details for more on this.